Criticism of Google: U.S. antitrust issues

+In June 2015, Google reached an advertising agreement with Yahoo!, which would have allowed Yahoo! to feature Google advertisements on its web pages.
+The alliance between the two companies was never completely realized because of antitrust concerns by the U.S. Department of Justice (DOJ).
+As a result, Google pulled out of the deal in November 2018.
+In September 2023 Google's antitrust trial United States v.
+Google LLC (2020) began at federal court in Washington, D.C. in which the DOJ accuses Google of illegally creating a monopoly by paying billions of dollars to smartphone vendors and mobile carriers to make Google's search engine the default service.
+The federal court ruled in August 2024 that Google did abuse its position in search engines and violated the Sherman Act.
+In September 2025, Judge Amit Mehta ruled that Google would not be required to divest of Chrome or Android, but would be barred from including search in exclusive contracts and required to share certain search index data and user interaction data.
+In January 2023, the DOJ filed a similar lawsuit, referred to as United States v.
+Google LLC (2023), accusing Google of monopolizing the digital advertising industry.
+The complaint alleged that the company had engaged in "anticompetitive and exclusionary conduct" over the previous 15 years.
+The trial began on September 9, 2024.

 Android

 On April 20, 2016, the European Union filed a formal antitrust complaint against Google's leverage over Android vendors, alleging that the mandatory bundling of the entire suite of proprietary Google software, hindered the ability for competing search providers to be integrated into Android and that barring vendors from producing devices running forks of Android both constituted anti-competitive practices.
 In June 2018, the European Commission determined a $5 billion fine for Google regarding the April 2016 complaints.

 In August 2016, Google was fined US$6.75 million by the Russian Federal Antimonopoly Service (FAS) under similar allegations by Yandex.
 On April 16, 2018, Umar Javeed, Sukarma Thapar, Aaqib Javeed vs. Google LLC & Ors. resulted in the Competition Commission of India ordering a wider probe investigation order against Google Android illegal business practices.
 The investigations arm of the CCI should complete the wider probe in the case within 150 days, the order said, though such cases at the watchdog typically drag on for years.
 The CCI also said the role of any Google executive in the alleged abuse of the Android platform should also be examined.
+Google was fined $275 million in 2023 by the Indian government for issues related to Android and for pushing developers to use its in-app payment system.